yetianmed/subcortex/README.md

 **Atlas features:**
 - Volumetric parcellation of the human subcortex representing consensus among more than 1000 healthy adults.
-- Availale in four scales as well as 3 and 7 Tesla versions.
+- Available in four hierarchical scales as well as 3 and 7 Tesla versions.
 - Personalizable to represent individual variation in regional boundaries.
 - Seamlessly integratable into well-established cortex-only parcellation atlases.